yevheniyc/Projects/README.md

     - Click on the play button to view game interface
     - Use keyboard arrows: player-1 ('up', 'down') and player-2 ('w', 's')
     - Ball movement will accelerate during the game!
   2. Blackjack - implementation of Blackjack.
-Please, I don't want you gambling issues on my conscience.
+Please, I don't want your gambling issues on my conscience.
 Play [here](http://www.codeskulptor.org/#user31_R8PVRLqskziSghE.py)
     - Click on the play button
   3. RiceRocks - spaceships, meteors, lasers, explosions, collisions, acceleration, powerful graphics - no more work for today!
 [Enjoy here](http://www.codeskulptor.org/#user33_6KEZdn2rEvmOGDF.py)
     - Click on the play button